interchainio/metachain/x/dao/spec/01_concepts.md

 ### Proposal Filter

-Other than the basic validation of the proposal, proposals can be constrained via a filter which can limit what a group account is capable of proposing.
-This filter has a simple interface:
+Other than the basic validation of the proposal, proposals can be constrained via a filter which can limit what a group account is capable of proposing, amending or withdrawing.
+This filter has the following interface:

 ```golang
 type ProposalFilter interface {